editorblitz/bionotes/README.md

 # Markdown to JSON to Reactive Data Tree

-1. Have notes in markdown with levels set by: # is button under Broad area, ## is button under Specific, ### is button under Items, - is description for Item button (is optional), #### is bolded key phrase: in Details column followed by text inputted in markdown as basic line.
-If want linebreak in text, use | in markdown, and if want the text collapsible in Details, begin markdown line with >
+1. Have notes in markdown with levels set by:
+- # is button under Broad area,
+- ## is button under Specific
+- ### is button under Items
+- - is description for Item button (is optional)
+- #### is bolded key phrase: in Details column followed by text inputted in markdown as basic line.
+- If want linebreak in text, use | in markdown, and if want the text collapsible in Details, begin markdown line with >
 2. Convert markdown to json and upload to github
 3. Update App fetch requests to github raw links
 4. Use app to explore data tree